 What is Abdominal Pain?

 The abdomen is a functional area that is tightly bounded by the lower rib margin and diaphragm above it, the pelvic bone below, and the flanks on both sides.
-While abdominal pain might arise from abdominal wall tissues that overlie the abdominal cavity the term abdominal pain generally is used to define pain arising from organs within the abdominal cavity.
+While abdominal Pain might arise from abdominal wall tissues that overlie the abdominal cavity the term abdominal pain generally is used to define pain arising from organs within the abdominal cavity.
 The abdominal area includes organs like the stomach, small intestine, colon, liver and pancreas.
-Abdominal pain can range in intensity from a mild stomach ache to severe acute pain.
+Pain can range in intensity from a mild stomach ache to severe acute pain.
 The pain is often generic and can be caused by a variety of conditions.

 Stretching or distention of an organ